biocatiit/website/content/news/2023_everything_biosaxs9.rst

 materials, including lecture slides and tutorials.

-**Note: This course is intended for researchers interested in scattering from monodisperse biological macromoleculesin solution.
+**Note: This course is intended for researchers interested in scattering from monodisperse biological macromolecules in solution.
 It is NOT for soft matter, materials, or systems which are polydisperse.**

 Registration will be limited to 30 participants in order to allow for data